 - Above all things — read.
 Read the great stylists who cannot be copied rather than the successful writers who must not be copied.

 - You may be able to write a novel, you may not.
 You will never know until you have worked very hard indeed and written at least part of it.
 You will never really know until you have written the whole of it and submitted it for publication.

 Marsh was a New Zealand crime writer who is best known for her creation, Inspector Roderick Alleyn, a gentleman detective.
 She is known as one of the ‘Queens of Crime’ along with Agatha Christie, Dorothy L. Sayers, and Margery Allingham.

 by Amanda Patterson

-Amanda is the founder of Writers Write.
-Her signature course, Writers Write, specializes in the teaching of fiction writing.
+Amanda is the author of Writers Write, a course that specializes in the teaching of fiction writing.
 Follow her on Facebook and Pinterest and Google+ and Tumblr and Twitter.

 Writers Write offers the best writing courses in South Africa.
 To find out about Writers Write - How to write a book, or The Plain Language Programme - How to write for business, email firstname.lastname@example.org